openedx/edx-documentation/en_us/install_operations/source/configuration/enable_weekly_learning_goals.rst

 Overview
 ***************

 The feature adds a new Weekly Learning Goal widget to the course home page.
+Goal setting and planning supports learner success.
+It also supports learners’ time management efforts and accountability.
+By prompting learners to set their goals when beginning a course and subscribe to helpful reminder emails, we expect to increase engagement and completion rates.

-To use it, learners select a weekly learning goal and are automatically subscribed to goal reminder emails.
+To use it, learners use the Weekly Learning Goal widget from the course home page to select a weekly learning goal and are automatically subscribed to goal reminder emails.
 The weekly reminders continue until the learner completes their course and/or their audit access ends.
 Learners can modify/cancel their goal and reminder settings at any time from the widget or via links in the email.

-For more details on this feature or screenshots see this `blog post <https://openedx.atlassian.net/wiki/spaces/PROD/blog/2021/12/07/3266805795/Course+Goal+Setting>`_.
+The Weekly Learning Goals feature was discussed in this `Nutmeg blog post <https://openedx.org/blog/nutmeg-feature-round-up/>`_.

 .. note:: This feature is only available on the new learning micro frontend.
 If that is not already enabled for you, you can view `instructions here <https://openedx.atlassian.net/wiki/spaces/COMM/pages/2023915819/Lilac>`_.